ampproject/amphtml/extensions/amp-fx-flying-carpet/amp-fx-flying-carpet.md

 # amp-fx-flying-carpet

-A flying carpet wraps its children in a unique full-screen scrolling container.
-In particular, this allows you to display a full-screen ad without taking up the entire viewport, making for a better user experience.

 [tip type="note"]
 Check if your ad network permits use of flying carpets when implementing the `amp-fx-flying-carpet` to display adds.
 [/tip]